AymenSakouhi/webhook-1/README.md

 1. Log back into Heroku and navigate to your app
 2. Click on "Settings"
 3. Click on "Reveal config vars"
-4. Add a new var called jwtSecret and paste the App Signature you got from step 3 when configuring your package in Marketing Cloud
+4. Add a new var called JTW and paste the App Signature you got from step 3 when configuring your package in Marketing Cloud

 #### Step 5.
 Testing your Activity